The forbidden art that's booming in Jordan

 "And so Huzz Ink is not just a parlor or a shop.
 We're not just tattooing people, we're giving knowledge.
 We're promoting art."

-That promotion is a two-way street: as well as education his countrymen about body art, he has invited international tattoo artist to visit his outlets, and at conventions "in Vegas, in China, in Thailand" -- where little is known about the Middle East's body art scene -- Naouri has become a spokesperson for the nascent tattoo scene at home.
+That promotion is a two-way street: as well as educating his countrymen about body art, he has invited international tattoo artist to visit his outlets, and at conventions "in Vegas, in China, in Thailand" -- where little is known about the Middle East's body art scene -- Naouri has become a spokesperson for the nascent tattoo scene at home.

 "They are astonished," he says.